Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 1. Upload the `toggle-email-control` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to **Settings > Email Control** to configure the plugin.
-4. Check the "Disable Outgoing Emails" box to block all emails, or leave it unchecked to allow normal email functionality.

 == Usage ==

 1. Go to **Settings > Email Control** in your WordPress admin dashboard.
 2. Check the box labeled "Disable Outgoing Emails" and click "Save Changes" to stop all emails from being sent.
+3. (Optional) Enter custom text in the "Custom Notice Text" field to change the admin notice.
+Leave blank to use the default.
-3. When enabled, a red notice will appear at the top of your admin screens: "THIS DEV SITE HAS NO OUTGOING MAIL".
+4. When enabled, a red notice will appear at the top of your admin screens with your custom or default message.
-4. Uncheck the box and save to re-enable email sending; the notice will disappear.
+5. Uncheck the box and save to re-enable email sending; the notice will disappear.

 Tested with common email triggers like password resets, user registrations, and contact forms.